2026 Military Pay & Allowance Updates: What Changed

 Does a One-Time Bonus Help With Mortgage Qualification?

-A one-time bonus can help as cash reserves for closing costs or a down payment, but lenders prefer stable, recurring income for underwriting.
+A one-time bonus can help as cash reserves for VA closing costs or a down payment, but lenders prefer stable, recurring income for underwriting.
 Treat a one-time payment as an asset that can improve your file, not as ongoing monthly income.